yousuf64/runbyte-mcp/README.md

 1. **Connect**: Runbyte connects to all MCP servers defined in your config file
 2. **Introspect**: It queries each server for available tools and their schemas
-3. **Generate**: Creates TypeScript libraries for each server at `/servers/` with full type information
+3. **Generate**: Creates TypeScript modules for each server at `/servers/` with full type information
 4. **Cache**: Stores generated code in a session-based cache for performance
-5. **Monitor**: Watches for tool changes and regenerates libraries automatically
+5. **Monitor**: Watches for tool changes and regenerates modules automatically
 6. **Execute**: Runs your TypeScript code in a secure WebAssembly sandbox
 7. **Route**: Routes function calls to the appropriate downstream MCP server
 8. **Return**: Collects results and returns them to your code